Updated July 6, 2026

 Our Recommendation for Missouri

 For Missouri buyers, the smartest approach is to treat inland marine as a working policy, not a one-time purchase.
 Start by listing every tool, machine, material set, or portable item that leaves your fixed location, then separate what is truly mobile from what stays put.
 In a state with very high tornado and severe storm exposure, high flooding risk, and above-average property crime, the details of where property is parked, stored, or installed matter as much as the item value itself.
 Ask for quotes from multiple carriers, compare the transit, job-site, and temporary storage language closely, and make sure the policy fits your trade rather than a generic template.
 If you need builders risk coverage in Missouri, installation floater coverage in Missouri, or contractors equipment insurance in Missouri, say so early so the quote reflects the right exposure.
-The best next step is a Missouri-specific review with an independent agent who can match your schedule of property to the policy wording.
+The next step is a Missouri-specific review through CPK Insurance, which helps you compare options and may connect you with participating licensed insurance providers who can match your schedule of property to the policy wording.

 FAQ